mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 This Page Has Been Updated for 1.4.
 For 1.3 Instructions, Click [Here](https://github.com/tModLoader/tModLoader/wiki/Starting-a-modded-server/dac6879dd891bfc74695d51a822379189d69f189)
 ***

+***
+This page is outdated for 1.4.4 dedicated servers.
+Please refer to our [DedicatedServerUtils Readme](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils)
+***

 # Dedicated Server Setup Pre-word

 There are a few options for establishing a Dedicated Server on 1.4 tModLoader.